ignaciojimenez/raspberrypi-kickstart/README.md

 # Raspberrypi-kickstart
 ## Goal
-This is a collection of scripts to kickstart raspberry pi's using a minimal raspbian installation using https://github.com/FooDeas/raspberrypi-ua-netinst
+This is a collection of scripts to kickstart raspberry pi's using a minimal raspbian installation based on https://github.com/FooDeas/raspberrypi-ua-netinst